FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

    {namespace fe=TYPO3\CMS\FrontendEditing\ViewHelpers}

-Next step is to find the content that you want editable and wrap it with the view helper:
+The next step is to find the content that you want editable and wrap it with the view helper:

 .. code-block:: html